cosmos/cosmos-sdk/docs/rfc/rfc-002-optimistic-execution.md

     end
 ```

-In the case that a proposal is rejected during voting, the optimistic execution outcome is discarded (not committed).
-And to prevent a bad actor from exploiting optimistic execution to overwhelm nodes in the network, we will only perform optimistic execution for the first round of a height. (note: figure out what would be the issue about the last thing mentioned)
+Some considerations:

+- In the case that a proposal is being rejected by the local node, this node won't
+attempt to execute the proposal.
+- The app must drop any previous Optimistic Execution data if `ProcessProposal` is called, in other words, abort and restart.

 ### Implementation